se7enxweb/exponentialbasic/README.md

 - PHP Support for PHP 8.1+, 8.2+, 8.3+, 8.4+

-- Database Support for MySQL, PostgreSQL, SQLite, Informix and More through plugin based system.
+- Database Support for MySQL, MariaDB (via the MySQL Driver) PostgreSQL, SQLite, Informix and More through plugin based system.

 - Simple application kernel design.
 Easy to learn and change.